Product Enhancement: Break-Time Tracking Attendance Policy

 Will this feature work for biometric devices as well as web-clocking?

 Yes!
-Break-time policy can be enabled for employees who are using biometric devices for punching their attendance, as well as for those who are clocking attendance through the browser by web-based clock-in and clock-out.
-Conceptually it will work seamlessly for both the scenarios, in the exact same manner.
+A break-time policy can be enabled for employees who are using biometric devices for punching their attendance, as well as for those who are clocking attendance through the browser by web-based clock-in and clock-out.
+Conceptually it will work seamlessly for both the scenarios, in the same manner.